 What is the point?

-Is this not why we see Gentiles finding favor with God in the Old Testament, even though they did not follow the laws requirements?
-Think of Rahab, Ruth, Naaman the Syrian, the widow at Zarephath, and of course the Ninivites.
-These people were not Jewish or Hebrew but rather strangers to the patriarchs, covenants, and laws of the Torah.
+If this seems to be a bit confusing please join me in a thought experiment.
+In the Old Testament we find Gentiles finding favor with God.
+Think of Rahab, Ruth, Naaman the Syrian, the widow at Zarephath and of course the Ninivites.
+These were not members of the twelve tribes when they were accepted by Yahweh, so how can we explain this aberration?
+They were not Jewish or Hebrew; instead they were strangers to the patriarchs, covenants and laws of the Torah.
 How could they be accepted by God without adhering to the law, making sacrifices, becoming circumcised, celebrating the feasts or keeping the Sabbath?
-I believe they were given the grace to tap into the promise of Abram which was not based on the law but received by faith.
-If unfamiliar with these individuals and their stories I would encourage you to look up the relevant passages in the Old Testament as a side study.
+I believe they were given the grace to tap into the faith of Abraham which was not based on adherence to the law but rather a believing loyalty to God Most High.

 Now we are beginning to see the reality behind statements such as, “Jesus Christ is the same yesterday, today and forever” Heb.
 13:8 as well as, “I am God, I change not”.
 Mal.
 3:6 God was not an angry authoritarian before Christ and now he is good, kind and compassionate.
 He has always been and always will be a good and compassionate Father who is to be held in reverential awe.
 He is compassionate to his children, but he is also not to be treated with contempt.
 Even in the New Testament, we see his great love and great terror.